Medical Laboratory Sciences

 Today's competitive, rapidly changing world requires depth and agility in the workplace.
 To prepare students to meet these challenges.
 UCO and the College of Mathematics and Science provides students with opportunities for life-changing intellectual experiences that take place both inside and beyond the classroom.
 We call this "Transformative Learning."
 Transformative Learning is a holistic process that places students at the center of their own active and reflective learning experiences.

-The Bachelor of Science in Medical Technology Degree requires three years of study in the basic sciences and general education at UCO.
+The Bachelor of Science in Medical Technology major requires three years of study in the basic sciences and general education at UCO.
 For the last year of study, a student must be accepted into one of three available hospital internship programs (St. Francis Hospital in Tulsa, Comanche County Hospital in Lawton or Valley View Hospital in Ada).
 Successful completion results in a B.S.
 Degree in Medical Technology.

 Scholarships & Tuition Waivers